 Steve was born in Oak Park, Illinois, a near west suburb of Chicago.
 His first career as a perpetual student took him to universities in Illinois, Germany, Japan, and Hawai‘i.
 That all culminated in a PhD in philosophy from the University of Hawai‘i at Mānoa.
 Today Steve teaches philosophy at the University of Dayton, where he is a specialist in Asian philosophy.

-His other academic interests include bioethics, which led him to a short stint as a visiting researcher at the Mayo Medical School, and environmental philosophy, which led him to see polar bears in Canada and penguins and whales in Antarctica.
-His more recent travels have taken him to historical sites and art museums around the Mediterranean and to wildlife preserves across southern Africa.
+His other academic interests include bioethics, which led him to a short stint as a visiting researcher at the Mayo Medical School, and environmental philosophy, which led him to see polar bears in Canada and penguins and seals in Antarctica.
+His more recent travels have taken him to wildlife preserves across southern Africa and to the mountains and jungles of Peru.

 Steve is a nature photographer, rock climber, mountaineer, SCUBA diver, skier, and avid traveler, and he enjoys just about anything he can do outdoors.
-He has dabbled in a wide range of martial arts (twenty-five at last count) and he holds black belts in two American forms of combative martial arts.
-These days he has returned to studying Brazilian Jiujitsu.
+He has dabbled in a wide range of martial arts (about twenty-five others at last count) and he holds black belts in two American forms of combative martial arts.
+These days he has slowed down considerably, and is doing more yoga than anything else.

 Steve lives in Dayton, Ohio with his partner Michele and their rescue dog, Cocoa.